Manage Synchronization Domain Entities

 )

-Similarly to initializing a distributed domain with separate consoles, dynamically onboarding new sequencers (supported by Fabric and Ethereum sequencers) can be achieved in separate consoles as follows:
+Similarly to initializing a distributed sync domain with separate consoles, dynamically onboarding new sequencers (supported by Fabric and Ethereum sequencers) can be achieved in separate consoles as follows:

 // Second sequencer's console: write signing key to file